rishic3/rishic3.github.io/posts/2024/sapiens.md

 This has become one of my favorite books ever, although it took me a while to get to it.
-Required reading.

 Below are highlights and my annotations.